Mobile Phone Law FAQs

 Despite hand-held device laws becoming more stricter, UK motorists are, worryingly, are still willing to use mobile devices behind the wheel.
-In 2019, the RAC Report on Motoring 2019 found that 23% of all drivers, which equates to just under 10 million drivers – confess to making or receiving calls on a mobile phone while they are driving.
+In 2019, the RAC Report on Motoring 2019 found that 23% of all drivers, which equates to just under 10 million drivers – confess to making or receiving calls on a mobile phone while driving.
 The rate is even higher for younger drivers aged between 17 to 24 years old as it was found to be 51%!

-Since 2003, it has been a specific offence to use a hand-held mobile telephone or other hand-held devices for any interactive communication (such as messaging, making or receiving calls or accessing the internet) while driving or while supervising a learner driver.
+Since 2003, it has been a specific offence to use a hand-held mobile telephone or other hand-held devices for any interactive communication (such as messaging, making or receiving calls or accessing the internet) while driving or supervising a learner driver.

 It is illegal to hold a phone or a sat nav while driving in the UK.
-This includes using your phone when the car is stationary and the engine is still running: for example, at traffic lights, queueing in traffic, or while supervising a learner driver.
+This includes using your phone when the car is stationary, and the engine is still running: for example, at traffic lights, queueing in traffic, or while supervising a learner driver.

 If someone who has held a licence for less than two years is caught using a hand-held device whilst driving, they will lose their licence.
-This is because drivers in their first two years of driving are only allowed to clock six penalty points, rather than the normal 12.
+This is because drivers in their first two years of driving are only allowed to clock six penalty points rather than the normal 12.